Northeast Carmel neighborhood

 Families with children will love taking advantage of the great resources for kids located in the Northeast neighborhood, the Youth Center as well as the Park Branch Library.
 The Carmel Youth Center is located at the SW corner of 4th Ave and Torres Street.
 The center provides entertainment, including the Blueray Cinema and recreation activities for the youth of Carmel.
 It is also available for private birthday parties and dances.
 Administered by a private board of Directors who lease the building from the city, the Youth Center is also equipped to provide shelter for residents during emergencies.
 The Park Branch library known at the “Children’s Library” located at 6th Avenue at Mission provides many children’s services as well as housing the city’s historic archives.
 In addition, the local Fire Station is situated at 6th Avenue between Mission and San Carols streets.
 Built in 1937 of Carmel Stone, it still stands today and protects Carmel-by-the-Sea.

-Currently on the market as of January 2015, homes in Northeast Carmel range in price from $1.855 million for a 3 bedroom, 2.5 bath, 1,741 SqFt home on a 4,067 SqFt lot to $695,000 for a 2 bedroom, 2 bath, 1,170 SqFt home on a 3920 SqFt lot.
+Currently there are 16 homes in Northeast Carmel on the market.
+They range in price from $2.095 million for a newly constructed 3 bedroom, 2 bathroom home with 1,789 SqFt of living space to 1.339 million for a 3 bedroom, 2 bathroom home with 1,522 SqFt of living space.
 Click here to preview all Carmel homes for sale in the Northeast neighborhood.
 For all available Carmel real estate, click here.